drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters (Example):** -L "c:\emulators\retroarch\cores\dolphin_libretro.dll" -f<br>
 **Fullscreen Parameter:** -f<br>

-Core documentation can be found at [Libretro Website](https://docs.libretro.com/library/dolphin/).
-Core may require BIOS or system files to work properly.
+Core documentation can be found at [Libretro Website](https://docs.libretro.com/library/dolphin/).<br>
+Core may require BIOS files or system files to work properly.

 ## Panasonic 3DO

-Double-check the file and folder locations when entering them into Simple Launcher, especially in the Parameters field.
+Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.

 **System Folder (Example):** c:\Panasonic 3DO<br>
 **System Is MAME?** false<br>